 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and may lead to imprisonment and fines.
 Prison conditions in Haiti are very poor.

 Carrying or using drugs

-There are no laws in Haiti restricting the rights of LGBTI persons or advocacy groups although an anti-LGBTI sentiment exists.
+There are no laws restricting the rights of LGBTI persons or advocacy groups, although an anti-LGBTI sentiment exists.
 People identified as LGBTI may be targeted for harassment, discrimination or physical attacks.

 Take out comprehensive

 travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.